 ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

-Here's what's going on in the world of higher ed:
+Here's the latest in higher ed:

 Real Clear Policy's Robert VerBruggen dismantles some myths about the SAT.

 At HuffPo, FIRE's Greg Lukianoff laments the beginning of "disinviation season" at colleges and universities.

 Inside Higher Ed reports on a new poll showing Americans' mixed feelings...Continue Reading >>